heygrady/blog/apps/blog-app/src/pages/posts/2017-07-12-starting-projects.md

   hub create new-project
   ```

 - **Open the project in your editor.** I like to open the project in Atom because I use the [terminal plugin](https://atom.io/packages/termination) when I work on projects.
 It's good to keep your terminal as close to your code as possible.
 Atom is a great editor for JavaScript because of the excellent [linting](https://medium.freecodecamp.org/how-to-set-up-eslint-in-atom-to-contribute-to-freecodecamp-3467dee86e2c) integration.
-(I'm not hip enough to [vim](https://www.codementor.io/mattgoldspink/best-text-editor-atom-sublime-vim-visual-studio-code-du10872i7).)
+(I'm not hip enough to use [Vim](https://www.codementor.io/mattgoldspink/best-text-editor-atom-sublime-vim-visual-studio-code-du10872i7).)

   ```bash
   atom .